-The A6500 is a recent model that features in the current product line-up of Sony.
-In contrast, the J4 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the J4 was succeeded by the Nikon 1 J5.
+Both the J4 and the A6500 have been discontinued, but can regularly be found used on eBay.
+The J4 was replaced by the Nikon 1 J5, while the A6500 was followed by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon 1 J4 or the Sony A6500 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.